Micro-Macro Decomposition of Particle Swarm Optimization Methods: Conclusion

 \section{Conclusion}

 In this paper we conducted an analysis of the PSO method \cite{kennedy,kennedy2,shi, huang}, which is a metaheuristic method for solving minimization problems.
 A novel extension to the method is presented that can be applied in the case of constrained minimization problems.
 This extension was introduced for the CBO model \cite{borghi2021constrained}.
 The strategy consists of working with an unconstrained minimization problem with a novel objective function that incorporates a penalty term.
 This penalty is in addition to the objective function of the initial minimization problem, and it is adaptively computed to reach its optimal value.
 The penalized adaptive algorithm was implemented at both the microscopic and macroscopic levels.
 A subsequent extension of this research would involve applying the algorithm to a macroscopic system derived from an alternative choice of closure that satisfies the conditions presented in the paper.\\ Additionally, the micro-macro decomposition is presented in this work.
 It is a strategy designed to understand the different relevance of particle interactions as time evolves.
 Inspired by the works \cite{degond, lemoumehats, dimarcopareschi}, this approach involves working in parallel on the microscopic and macroscopic levels.
-In each scale, a mass quantity is calculated at each time step based on a comparison of the results obtained at each scale at the previous time step.
-The micro-macro decomposition can also be applied to the constrained case.\\ Numerous results and numerical applications are presented to validate the good performance of the strategies presented.
+In each scale, a mass quantity is calculated at each time step by comparing the results obtained at the previous time step across all scales.
+We have shown that the micro-macro decomposition can also be applied to the constrained case.\\ Numerous results and numerical applications are presented to validate the good performance of the proposed strategies.